amani-b/CafeERP/RUNBOOK.md

 ---

-## 1. Neon Built-In Backup & Instant Restore
+## 1. Built-in backup & instant restore in Neon

 The application's database is hosted on **Neon** (separate from the web service, which runs on Render).
 Neon provides point-in-time restore from the Neon Console.
 This codebase does **not** implement any backup logic.

-### Free-tier limitation — 6-hour restore window
+### Free-tier limitation -- 6-hour restore window

 > **⚠️ On Neon's free tier, point-in-time history is retained for only
 > **6 hours**.
 Any data older than 6 hours **cannot** be recovered via